nuejs/www/docs2/tutorials/build-a-simple-blog.md

 # Build a simple blog with Nue
-In this tutorial, you’ll see Nue's key features and benefits by building a fully-functioning blog, from zero to production website.
+In this tutorial, you’ll see Nue's key features and benefits by building a fully functioning blog, from zero to production website.

 [media]
   small: /img/simple-blog.png